Indian Airlines Flight 440: Accident

 Flight 440 was a scheduled domestic passenger flight from Madras (now Chennai), Tamil Nadu to New Delhi.
 A Boeing 737 named Saranga was used for the flight.
 As Flight 440 approached Palam International Airport in driving dust and a rainstorm, the aircraft struck high tension wires during a NDB approach with visibility below minimal.
 The aircraft crashed and caught fire.
 48 of the 65 passengers and crew on board Flight 440 perished in the accident.
 Rescue officials said the survivors were in the front of the aircraft, although one survivor reported sitting in the back row.

 The survivors included three Americans and two Japanese.
-The dead included four Americans, three people from the United Kingdom, and one woman from Yemen.
-Among the dead was Indian Minister of Iron and Steel Mines, Mohan Kumaramangalam, Member of Parliament, Lok Sabha and Communist Party of India politician K. Baladhandayutham and former Member of Parliament, Rajya Sabha and Indian National Congress politician Devaki Gopidas and businessman Raghunath Kakani Reddy.
+The dead included four Americans, three Britons, and one woman from Yemen.
+Notable survivors included Bhan Singh Bhaura Member Parliament and V. K. Madhavan Kutty, an eminent journalist and writer.
+Among the dead was Indian Minister of Iron and Steel Mines, Mohan Kumaramangalam, Member of Parliament, Lok Sabha and Communist Party of India politician K. Baladhandayutham and former Member of Parliament, Rajya Sabha and Indian National Congress politician Devaki Gopidas and Indian businessmen Mallikarjun Reddy Kakani and Raghunatha Reddy Kakani.